 Don’t be nervous about user testing – Be excited

-This is a situation we often experience when we take products to users, and managing expectations and our mindset walking in to the room, are what makes all the difference.
+This is a situation we often experience when we take products to users, and managing expectations and our mindset walking into the room, are what makes all the difference in app development.

 By re-framing nervousness and insecurity as excitement, we can create an atmosphere that is caught up the users, making them excited about the opportunity to interact with the prototypes and designs, and happy to provide feedback.

 This was pretty much a best-case scenario – the officers immediately understood the layouts, and were able to provide valuable feedback throughout the session.

 Users experience beats designer intuition

 Users have never failed to provide us with incredibly important insights in any project where we’ve been able to involve them